lukestricky/lukestricky.github.io/_posts/2024-02-26-automatic-start-sequence-V2.md

 - Only use components I have access to for testing so I can first prototype the circuit on a breadboard.
 - Use an IC for controlling the 7-segment display instead of connecting each segment directly to the STM32, reducing the number of required GPIO pins.

-To fully understand what I was trying to achieve, Version 1 of the project can be found here: [PUT LINK HERE].
+To fully understand what I was trying to achieve, Version 1 of the project can be found [here](https://lukestricky.github.io/posts/automatic-start-sequence-V1/).

 ---